folio-org/docs/content/en/docs/ERM/Agreements/_index.md

 In the **Platforms** pane, click a platform to view it.
 The platform details pane displays with additional information about the platform.
 The Locators field is populated with the platform’s base URL from the internal KB.
 For the Local platform code, see [Editing platforms](#editing-platforms).
 The following accordions also display:

 **Platform URL customization settings.** See [Adding URL  customization](#adding-url-customization).

-**Platform proxy server settings.** In Settings > Local KB admin > Proxy server settings, you can add a proxy server setting and exclude platforms one by one.
+**Platform proxy server settings.** In Settings > Local KB admin > Proxy serversettings, you can add a proxy server setting and exclude platforms one by one.
 Every platform that is not listed in the array of excluded platforms will contain a generated list of proxy URLs.

 ## Editing platforms